eeyu/caltech-ee148-spring2020-hw01/README.md

 # caltech-ee148-spring2020-hw01

-The link to the instructions is available on Piazza.
+The kernels folder should be placed in ../ for run_predictions to work